marcohg/zephyr-edu/readme.md

 `west flash -d ../build --runner jlink` or
 `west debug --build-dir ../build --runner jlink` # to flash or debug

 ## Blinky
+We start with this project, moving out from workspace for free-standing
 - Doc [Blinky](https://docs.zephyrproject.org/latest/samples/basic/blinky/README.html#blinky)
+- See notes for commits at blinly/